temesgenmhr/simple-html-site-by-temesgen/Readme.md

    - Dynamic result rendering.

 4. **Unit Tests**:
-   - Bonus feature: Includes unit tests for controller and service logic.
+   - The solution includes unit tests for controller and service logic using jest.

 ---